I need some healthy oil in my diet. Any suggestions?

 Expert chefs recommend mashed avocado in place of mayonnaise on sandwiches, while the oil itself offers oleic acid, vitamin E and carotenoids including lutein.
 (Ref.
 5)

 It also offers protein and potassium, and can be used for cooking at low temperatures as well as a component in salad dressings.
+Alongside its dietary benefits, there are also many documented benefits of avocado oil for the skin.

 While coconut oil is high in saturated fat, it contains lauric acid and helps elevate good cholesterol levels while reducing the risk of heart disease.